netidx/netidx-book/src/administration/authorization.md

 ### The Default Seeded `perms.json`

-`netidx conf install workstation` and `netidx conf install resolver` auto-seed a starter `perms.json` (unless you pass `--no-perms` or `--perms-seed`).
+`netidx admin workstation install` and `netidx admin resolver install` auto-seed a starter `perms.json` (unless you pass `--no-perms` or `--perms-seed`).
 Its shape is: